 What is a wedding wishing well & how much should I contribute?

 The money you place in a wedding wishing well typically goes towards the couple’s honeymoon, new home deposit or just offsets the exorbitant cost of their big day.
-Given the expenses of hosting a wedding, you should be looking to contribute between $100 and $300 depending on your relationship with the bride and groom, among other things.
+Given the expenses of hosting a wedding, some experts say you should be looking to contribute between $100 and $300 depending on your relationship with the bride and groom, among other things.